IBM/CognitiveConcierge/README.md

 git clone https://github.com/IBM/CognitiveConcierge.git
 ```

-Go to the project's root folder on your system and execute the `Cloud-Scripts/services/services.sh` script to create the services CognitiveConcierge depends on.
+Go to the project's root folder on your system and execute the `Cloud-Scripts/services/services.sh` script to create the services that CognitiveConcierge depends on.
 Please note that you should have logged on to the IBM Cloud before attempting to execute this script.
 For information on how to log in, see the IBM Cloud [documentation](https://console.ng.bluemix.net/docs/starters/install_cli.html).

 Executing the `Cloud-Scripts/services/services.sh` script:
 ```bash
 $ ./Cloud-Scripts/services/services.sh
 ```

+### c) Using the IBM Cloud GUI

-If you'd like to create the services manually, or don't have the IBM Cloud CLI, you can create the following services:
+If you'd like to create the services manually online, or don't have the IBM Cloud CLI, create the following services:

 * [**Watson Assistant**](https://console.ng.bluemix.net/catalog/services/conversation)
 * [**Watson Speech to Text**](https://console.ng.bluemix.net/catalog/services/speech-to-text)
 * [**Watson Text to Speech**](https://console.ng.bluemix.net/catalog/services/text-to-speech)
 * [**Watson Natural Language Understanding**](https://console.ng.bluemix.net/catalog/services/natural-language-understanding)

-Before deploying your application to the cloud, you will need to update it with the google API Key.
-In the main.swift folder, update the struct value with your google API Key.
+Before deploying your application to the cloud, you will need to update it with the Google Places API Key.
+In the main.swift folder, update the value in the struct with your Google Places API Key.

-After the services are created and you've updated this file, you can issue the `bx app push YOUR_APP_NAME` command from the project's root folder `CognitiveConcierge` to deploy the server application to IBM Cloud.
+After the services are created and you've updated this file, you can run the `bx app push YOUR_APP_NAME` command from the project's root folder (`CognitiveConcierge`) to deploy the server application to IBM Cloud.

 Once the application is running on the IBM Cloud, you can access your application's assigned URL (i.e. route).
 To find the route, you can log on to your [IBM Cloud account](https://console.ng.bluemix.net), or you can inspect the output from the execution of the `bluemix app push` or `bx app show <application name>` commands.
 The string value shown next to the `urls` field contains the assigned route.
-Use that route as the URL to access the sample server using the browser of your choice.
+Use that route as the URL to access the sample server.

 ```bash
 $ bx app show CognitiveConcierge